DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-02-13-handling-incomplete-tasks.md

 For example, a referrer may enter their name and leave without filling out their job title and phone number.

-At the moment, if a user clicks a partially complete task they’ll be taken through the flow from the start with any answers prefilled.
-This is longwinded and does not give users an overview of the task.
+At the moment, if a user clicks a partially completed task they’ll be taken through the flow from the start with any answers prefilled.
+This is long-winded and does not give users an overview of the task.

 We also allow users to review their referral before it’s complete.
 This allows them to check their answers without clicking into each task.
 But we do not highlight which tasks are incomplete making it harder to understand what needs doing.

 Finally, if the user tries to send an incomplete referral, they’ll see an error message that says ‘Complete all sections of the referral’.
-But this is longwinded because users have to perform an action to see what’s missing.
+But this is long-winded because users have to perform an action to see what’s missing.

 So we made changes to address these problems.